MarellaDeepika/CampEasy/README.md

 - **Responsive Design:** Optimized for both desktop and mobile devices.

 ## Live Demo
-You can access the live demo of this project at [VanLife Live Demo](vanvoyage3.netlify.app).
+You can access the live demo of this project at [CampEasy Live Demo](vanvoyage3.netlify.app).

 ## Technologies Used
 - **React:** Frontend framework for building the user interface.